TheBodger/MMM-TomTomTrafficMaps/README.md

 - `trafficStyle`: Default `"relative"`

-	`absolute`: This reflects the absolute speed.
+	`absolute`: This reflects the absolute speed.<br>
-	`relative`: This is the speed relative to free-flow, highlighting areas of congestion.
+	`relative`: This is the speed relative to free-flow, highlighting areas of congestion.<br>
 	`relative-delay`:The relative speed values are different from the ones for the free-flow.
-This only highlights areas of congestion.
+This only highlights areas of congestion.<br>

 - `incidentStyle`:  Default `"s1"`